You are invited to participate in a survey regarding your experience using the AHCCCS

 This fund was designed to supplement rural hospital inpatient payments.

-More information on Rural Hospital Inpatient Fund payments can be found
+More information about Rural Hospital Inpatient Fund payments.

 In November 2002, Arizona voters approved Proposition 202, the Indian Gaming and